 During the decades that followed, AAN has showcased fine art in a range from projects by school-aged students to exceptional works by professionals.
 The association has developed a museum-quality collection of historical island art, built and expanded its educational reach with the construction of the Visual Arts Center, and provided a kick start for many generations of artists.

 After 3/4s of a century, AAN remains dedicated to supporting and promoting the visual arts and the artists of Nantucket.

 All classes and workshops meet at the Visual Arts Center.
 Please feel free to stop by and pick up the latest brochure or membership information.
 The organization’s administrative offices are located within the Visual Arts Center as well.

 The downtown gallery hosts a year-round schedule of changing member shows, featured artist exhibitions, artist demonstrations and lectures, and special events.
 Join us throughout the season.

 The Thomas Macy Warehouse, which dates back to 1847, was home to Artists Association of Nantucket’s Kenneth Taylor Galleries from 1945 to 1988.
-AAN is excited to showcase nine exhibitions this year in 2023 and once again grace the walls of this building.
+AAN is excited to showcase six exhibitions this year and once again grace the walls of this building.